 Because I’m an interior architect, I’m probably more interested in built form than most interior designers.
 My primary focus has been on materials.
 As an artist, I was working with oil paint and bees wax and the tactility of materials and I’ve simply transferred my interest in that to buildings.

-I’ve developed a very strong knowledge of how different materials perform, and I travel overseas regularly to see products before they’re introduced to the Australian market.
+I’ve developed a very strong knowledge of how different materials perform, and I always go to Australian products first.
 I’ve also built a lot of relationships with a network of interior detectives—suppliers who are searching for products on our behalf.
 I’ve learned that better quality materials do not always come with a higher price tag.
 When we’re designing buildings to last a very long time, this type of knowledge makes a huge difference.

 The best moments are when I present materials to clients.
 I like people to pick them up and feel them and understand their tactility and I see that as a moment of celebration.
 Each project has a story that unifies the spaces and the material selections.
 Not everyone’s work has this, but ARM’s does.
 Without the story, all you have is an aesthetic.